CityScrolls logo Explore Venice ›

 Top 10 Most Iconic Spots

-These 10 world-famous sights define Venice’s iconic image and are featured in nearly every travel guide.
+These 10 world-famous sights define Venice’s iconic image and appear in every travel guide.

 Already seen them?

-Check out our Top 20 Spots Beyond the Classics for more unique experiences!
+Check out our Top 20 Spots Beyond the Classics for fresh and unforgettable discoveries!

 1